centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

     server
 -   Manage data retention on the reporting server.

-It configured at installation and will probably not need any modification later.
+It is configured at installation and will probably not need any modification later.

-Before proceding, you should have read [the best practice parts](installation.md#best-practices-for-monitoring) to ensure that the objects (e.g., groups, categories) are configured according to Centreon MBI requirements.
+Before proceeding, you should read [the best practice parts](installation.md#best-practices-for-monitoring) to ensure that the objects (e.g., groups, categories) are configured according to Centreon MBI requirements.

 In the Centreon menu **Reporting > Business Intelligence > General Options > ETL options**,